Cel (goddess)

 Cel was the Etruscan goddess of the earth.
 On the Etruscan calendar, the month of Celi (September) is likely named for her.
-Her Greek counterpart is Gaia and her Roman is Tellus.
+Her Greek counterpart is Gaia and her Roman is counterpart is Terra.

-In Etruscan mythology, Cel was the mother of the Giants.
-A bronze mirror from the 5th century BC depicts a theomachy in which Celsclan, "son of Cel," is a Giant attacked by Laran, the god of war.
-In Greek, "giant" comes from a word meaning "born from Gaia".
-Another mirror depicts anguiped Giants in the company of a goddess, possibly Cel, whose lower body is formed of vegetation.
+In Etruscan mythology, Cel was the mother of a giant Celsclan.
+A bronze mirror from the 5th century BC depicts a theomachy in which Celsclan ("son of Cel") is a giant attacked by Laran, the god of war.
+Another mirror depicts anguiped giants in the company of a goddess, possibly Cel, whose lower body is formed of vegetation.

-In a sanctuary near Lake Trasimeno were found five votive bronze statuettes, some male and some female, dedicated to her as Cel Ati, "Mother Cel".
+In a sanctuary near Lake Trasimeno, at Castiglione del Lago, were found five votive bronze statuettes dedicated to Cel Ati ("Mother Cel").
 The inscription on each reads mi celś atial celthi, "I [belong to, have been given] to Cel the mother, here [in this sanctuary]."

 Cel appears on the Liver of Piacenza, a bronze model of a liver marked for the Etruscan practice of haruspicy.
-She is placed in House 13.
+She is placed in section (or house) 13 of the liver.